 As you can imagine, wild guinea pigs had to constantly munch on some pretty tough and fibrous material.
 This took some chewing to mash it up to swallow, and naturally the grinding motion used to do so had an eroding effect on the teeth.
 So clever old Mother Nature decided to equip guinea pigs with exactly what they needed to combat this; and that was open rooted and ever-growing teeth.

 Your pet guinea pig has that very same adaptation, and his teeth grow every day of his life.
 So by feeding a guinea pig hay we provide him with exactly what he needs to keep these ground down to a healthy level.
-Timothy hay is the perfect tool for your piggy to chew and grind his teeth on, preventing various problems that can occur if the teeth are allowed to become too long.
+Fresh timothy hay is the perfect tool for your piggy to chew and grind his teeth on, preventing various problems that can occur if the teeth are allowed to become too long.

 If he doesn’t get this vital daily dental workout, what happens is the teeth can grow too long and/or become sharp.
 This in turn causes damage to the tongue and inside of the cheeks, and can become so painful that a guinea pig is unable to eat anything at all.
 When a piggy’s teeth become too long and sharp they are said to have become “maloccluded.”
 If untreated, malocclusion can prove fatal.